Help another couple fulfil their dream of a family

 - you’re not ready to have a family of your own, but want to help others

 - you know someone who is trying to conceive, and want to donate to them directly

 No. In Australia, it’s illegal to make payment for any human tissue, including sperm.
-You will be offered a sum to cover expenses incurred and time attending appointments.
-Clinic recruited donors will be reimbursed by Queensland Fertility Group for their time spent attending appointments.
+You will be reimbursed your expenses on presentation of receipts to cover travel and parking associated with donating.

 We make sure the donation process is as simple and straightforward as possible, including: